AnshChoudhary/ansh-terminal/README.md

 - `about`: Learn more about me
 - `projects`: View my projects and contributions
-- `contact`: Get my contact information
+- `socialst`: Get information about my social profiles
-- `resume`: Access my resume
+- `portfolio`: Access my portfolio website

 ## Commands